energywebfoundation/ocn-node/examples/README.md

 ### 4. Adding an entry to the OCN Registry

-Though we have successfully registered to an OCN client, there is no way of an OCPI party connected to a different client to contact us.
+Though we have successfully registered to an OCN client, there is no way for an OCPI party connected to a different client to contact us.
 To become *visible* on the network, we must register ourselves to the OCN Registry.

-This step has no tutorial yet, and it is not essential if we only need to communicate with parties connected to our OCN client.
+This step has no tutorial yet, and it is not essential if we only need to communicate with parties connected to our own OCN client.

 The CPO in our network has already fully registered on the network.
 You can see how this was achieved by reading [some